a-menaf-altintas/quantum-circuit-simulator/README.md

-This is a  quantum circuit simulator.
+This is a  gate based quantum computer simulator.
 It will be updated regularly.